Supearnesh/ml-plagiarism-svm/README.md

-# Binary Classification of Plagiarized Text using Support Vector Machine (SVM)
+# Binary Classification of Plagiarized Text using Support Vector Machine